Hudater/hudater.github.io/docs/linux/desktop.md

 ---
 This page would define additional setup for Desktop instances

-!!! note
+!!! info
-    These steps are to be performed on Desktop installations
+    Run these using your standard user with sudo if required

 ## rEFInd Bootloader

 ### Kernel Parameters
 - [x] Edit refind.conf with desired kernel parameter
 ```bash title="sudoedit /boot/refind_linux.conf"
 "Boot with minimal options"   "ro root=PARTUUID=b61a3a3d-c9e6-1048-8c73-61bce9ebe201 amdgpu.ppfeaturemask=0xfffd7fff ipv6.disable=1"